alegrigoriev/vss2git/README.md

 the program continues processing revisions from the source VSS database and queuing the hashing operations.

-After all blobs needed for a commit has been hashed, and all its parent commits are also done, the program spawns a workitem in a separate thread to do `git update-index` operation to stage the new tree, and the `git write-tree` operation, to get the new tree ID.
+After all blobs needed for a commit has been hashed, and all its parent commits are also done, the program spawns a workitem in a separate thread to do `git update-index` operation to stage the new tree.
 Multiple `update-index` operations for different branches can run in parallel.
 For a given branch, these operations can only run in sequence.

+After an `update-index` operation completes, the program spawns `git write-tree` workitem operation, to get the new tree ID.
+A `write-tree` operation also writes any new tree objects necessary.
+If multiple `write-tree` were to run in parallel, it might need to write same tree objects at the same time, causing a failure (yes, it happened).
+For this reason, all `write-tree` operations are serialized; only one runs at any time.

-After a `update-index`/`write-tree` workitem produces a tree ID for a new commit, the program spawns `git commit-tree` workitem operation to create a new commit.
+After a `write-tree` workitem produces a tree ID for a new commit, the program spawns `git commit-tree` workitem operation to create a new commit.
 This operation takes the parent commit's ID (or multiple, for a merge commit), the tree ID, the commit message, author and timestamps, writes a commit object and returns the new commit ID.